JorgenBrattang/staying-healthy/README.md

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
 ```

+# Technologies Used

+## Main Language Used

+- HTML5
+- CSS3

+## Frameworks, Libraries & Programs Used

+- Google Fonts
+    - Google fonts was used to import the fonts "Special Elite", "Open Sans", "Oswald" and "Nosifer" into the style.css file.
+These fonts were used throughout the project.
+- Font Awesome
+    - Font Awesome was used on almost all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
+- GitPod
+    - GitPod was used for writing code, commiting, and then pushing to GitHub.
+- GitHub
+    - GitHub was used to store the project after pushing
+- Balsamiq
+    - Balsamiq was used to create the wireframes during the design phase of the project.
+- Figma
+    - Figma was used to create the concept art during the design phase of the project.
+- Am I Responsive?
+    - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.

 ## Deployment
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: